vjeranc/dr-pisani/README.md

 # Typed form of thesis

-Repository contains all files needed for generating `.pdf` of master's thesis.
+Repository contains all files needed for generating `.pdf` of master's thesis. `.pdf` can be find by clicking [`releases`](https://github.com/vjeranc/dr-pisani/releases).

 Main file is `diplomski.tex`.